kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 .player-out .redBox { display: none; }
 ```

-As default, have your UI visible, and when it should be hidden use the `.player-out` class to hide the redBox element.
+As a default, have your UI visible, and when it should be hidden use the `.player-out` class to hide the redBox element.

-#### Increase redBox size if Player enters fullscreen
+#### Increase RedBox size if the Player Enters Fullscreen

 ```css
 .fullscreen .redBox { width: 300px; height: 300px; }
 ```

-#### Change redBox bg color to green when video is paused
+#### Change RedBox BG Color to Green when Video is Paused

 ```css
 .pause-state .redBox { background-color: green; }